ZJU-Automated-Reasoning-Group/arlib/docs/index.rst

-Welcome to arlib's documentation!
+Welcome to arlib's Documentation!
 =================================

 =============
 Introduction
 =============

-arlib is a toolkit for playing with various automated reasoning tasks, such as
+Arlib is a toolkit for playing with various automated reasoning tasks.
+Some of its key features include:

 * Solving exits-forall SMT formulas
 * Solving general quantified SMT formulas